Dmnk28/blog/README.md

 ## ToDos
 * Long Cards for BlogList (Horizontal Carrousel ??!)
-* Some Kind of Carrousel/Slider for recent Blogposts
+* Some Kind of Carrousel/Slider for featured Blogposts
-* Images
+* As soon as it's out of Next.js-Alpha and React v18Beta: using the SSR streaming from React 18
 * Make an Recipe App for the Food-Stuff to link to
     * Make it in Vue!